-- A computer / laptop with the Chrome web browser - Login to http://make.firialabs.com with their student accounts - A CodeX, peripherals kit and jumper wires (external peripherals: breadboard, 2 LEDs, 2 resistors, and the ultrasonic sensor) - A device to measure distance in centimeters - Small objects to place in front of the CodeX (will be measuring distance from object to CodeX) - Supplemental materials found at learn.firialabs.com - Mission 10 Assignment Log This document can be used to guide students during the mission and as a place to take notes and check for understanding.
-(Answers are available.) - Mission 10 Review Kahoot includes vocabulary words, peripherals, and programming concepts - Mission 10 Review Questions review questions available in a PDF
+- A computer / laptop with the Chrome web browser - Login to http://make.firialabs.com with their student accounts - A CodeX, peripherals kit and jumper wires (external peripherals: breadboard, 2 LEDs, 2 resistors, and the ultrasonic sensor)

-CSTA Standards Grades 6-8 CSTA Standards Grades 9-10 CSTA Standards Grades 11-12 2-CS-02 2-CS-03 2-DA-08 2-DA-09 2-AP-10 2-AP-11 2-AP-12 2-AP-13 2-AP-14 2-AP-16 2-AP-17 2-AP-19 3A-CS-03 3A-DA-11 3A-DA-12 3A-AP-13 3A-AP-15 3A-AP-16 3A-AP-17 3A-AP-18 3A-AP-21 3A-IC-26 3B-CS-02 3B-DA-05 3B-DA-06 3B-AP-10 3B-AP-14 3B-AP-15 3B-AP-16 3B-AP-17 3B-AP-21 3B-AP-22 3B-AP-23
+CSTA Standards Grades 6-8 CSTA Standards Grades 9-10 CSTA Standards Grades 11-12 2-CS-02 2-CS-03 2-DA-08 2-DA-09 2-AP-10 2-AP-11 2-AP-12 2-AP-13 2-AP-13 2-AP-16 2-AP-17 2-AP-19 3A-CS-03 3A-DA-11 3A-DA-12 3A-AP-13 3A-AP-15 3A-AP-16 3A-AP-17 3A-AP-18 3A-AP-21 3A-IC-26 3B-CS-02 3B-DA-05 3B-DA-06 3B-AP-10 3B-AP-14 3B-AP-15 3B-AP-16 3B-AP-17 3B-AP-21 3B-AP-22 3B-AP-23

 Mission 10: Exploring the Surface Time Frame: 60-90 minutes Learning Targets I can connect a breadboard to CodeX.
 I can connect external peripherals to the breadboard.
 I can use sonar to detect an object.
 I can convert sensor time data to a distance in centimeters.
 I can create a warning system for the Rover.
 Key Concepts The types of components that can connect to the CodeX are greatly expanded with a breadboard.
 A sonar can detect an object and how far away it is.
 Use a well-known formula for distance to calculate the distance to an object.
 The CodeX timer can be used in several types of applications.
 Assessment Opportunities Check for Understanding in CodeSpace-(2).
-Mission 10 Assignment Log Write instructions, or draw a diagram, for connecting a sensor on a breadboard.
+Write instructions, or draw a diagram, for connecting a sensor on a breadboard.
 Explain how sonar works.
 Exit ticket - Write pseudocode for setting up an alarm system using an if/elif/else statement.
 Submit / check the ExploreSurface program.
 Journal entry on their learning experience.
-Review Kahoot Success Criteria Connect the breadboard to the CodeX Use jumper wires for the sensor's power, ground and input/output.
+Success Criteria Connect the breadboard to the CodeX Use jumper wires for the sensor's power, ground and input/output.
 Interpret data from the sonar sensor by calculating the distance to an object.
 Create two simple circuits using an LED and resistor.
 Create a warning system for the Rover based on the distance to a harmful object.
 Add a function to "power down" the Rover.